drand/website/docs/operator/drand-cli.md

 # Command-line tools

-Drand's main functionality is provided by the `drand` program, which allows you to run a drand server and control its operation.
+drand's main functionality is provided by the `drand` program, which allows you to run a drand server and control its operation.
 You can also use `drand` as a client to fetch randomness from a drand network.

 See the [Supplemental Tools](#supplemental-tools) for some other helpful tools for scaling drand, as well as a standalone client for consuming